How Many Ways Can You Cook An Egg?

 A soft scrambled, or French scrambled egg, is typically how I make eggs if I'm eating them plain, without any mixed in veggies.
 As opposed to a hard (American) scrambled egg, a soft scrabled eggs is cooked over low heat with near constant stirring.
 The result is a creamy barely cooked egg that more closely resembles a spread than what you'd think of as scrambled eggs.

-To make it, preheat a medium non-stick pan over medium-low heat with a spray of oil.
+Preheat a medium non-stick pan over medium-low heat with a spray of oil.
 Crack your eggs into a bowl, and whisk until smooth with a small pinch of salt.
+Optionally, strain the eggs through a fine mesh strainer.
 Add the eggs to the pan, and stir near-constantly with a wooden spoon or silicone spatula, or until the eggs just begin to set.
-If it looks like they're cooking too fast and you're seeign visible curds, briefly remove from heat and stir before adding back onto the burer.
+If it looks like they're cooking too fast and you're seeing visible curds, briefly remove from heat and stir before adding back onto the burner.
 It's done when it looks like a thick, pourable egg slop, about 10 minutes.

 Soy Marinated Egg